01 March 2019

 Within urology we deal with 5 different types of cancer:

-Unlike many other cancers there are no current national screening programs for urological cancers.
+Unlike many other cancers there are no current national screening programmes for urological cancers.
 Therefore having new symptoms investigated as soon as possible is the best way to ensure diseases are diagnosed and treated early.

 Although penile cancer is rare, with only 637 cases diagnosed in 2015, prostate cancer is the most common male cancer with 47000 men diagnosed each year.
 In 2015 there were 12547 new cases of kidney cancer, 10171 new cases of bladder cancer and 2288 new cases of testicular cancer.
 Therefore, urological cancers are common diseases, again highlighting the importance of acting on new symptoms.

-It is important to say that the development of new symptoms does NOT mean that you definitely have cancer and in a significant proportion of patients their symptoms are caused by benign (none cancer) conditions.
+It is important to say that the development of new symptoms does NOT mean that you definitely have cancer and in a significant proportion of patients their symptoms are caused by benign (non cancer) conditions.
 However, it is always important to have any new symptoms investigated to ensure there is no underlying more sinister cause.

 Signs and symptoms to look out for